raziell74/skyrim-read-the-room-remastered/README.md

 - [x] Hotkey Triggers in menu's and console
 - [x] Exclusions for Wigs from popular hair mods
 - [x] Helmets/Hoods sometimes get stuck in hand
+- [x] Mod added Followers is hit or miss on if they receive the RTR follower scripts

+### Currently Looking into

+- [ ] Follower support only affects a single follower, and it's buggy as hell.
+Refactor entire "follower monitor" script to instead work as functional hooks that iterate through each npc that has the "RTRFollower" keyword and "CurrentFollowerFaction" faction and equip/unequip when ever the player does.
+The original script uses single variables to control things like "lastEquipped".
+This needs to be changed to track an array of followers equipment states.
-- [x] Follower helmet state should match the players.
+- [ ] Follower helmet state should match the players.
 Using the Hotkey to put on a helmet while your follower already has a helmet would trigger the follower to remove theirs.

-### Currently Looking into

-- [ ] Mod added Followers is hit or miss on if they receive the RTR follower scripts
 - [ ] Equip/Unequip helmet while in beast form breaks the character
 - [ ] CC Alternate Armor + Vanilla Masks + some hoods of vanilla light armor break
 - [ ] Combat settings to skip animations are sometimes ignored